 - ▶ Revised Exposition With each edition of the text, we continue to polish and improve discussions and presentations of topics to increase readability and student understanding.
-We believe this edition is the best yet in this regard. - ▶ More Figures and Diagrams For visual learners, we have made a concerted effort to add mathematical figures, diagrams, tables, and graphs whenever possible. - ▶ Improved Study Skills Most of these special activities now include a Now Try This section to increase student involvement.
+We believe this edition is the best yet in this regard. - ▶ More Figures and Diagrams For visual learners, we have made a concerted effort to add mathematical figures, diagrams, tables, and graphs whenever possible. - ▶ Enhanced Use of Pedagogical Color We have thoroughly reviewed all pedagogical color in discussions and examples and increased its use wherever doing so would enhance concept development, emphasize important steps, or highlight key information. - ▶ Improved Study Skills Most of these special activities now include a Now Try This section to increase student involvement.
 Each is designed independently to allow flexible use with individuals or small groups of students, or as a source of material for in-class discussions. - ► More What Went Wrong?
 Exercises We have increased the number of these popular CONCEPT CHECK exercises, which highlight common student errors. - ▶ More Relating Concepts Exercises We have increased the number of these flexible groups of exercises, located at the end of many exercise sets.
-Specially written to help students tie concepts together, as well as compare and contrast ideas, identify and describe patterns, and extend concepts to new situations, these sets of problems may be used with individual students or collaboratively with pairs or small groups. - ▶ Dedicated Mixed Review Exercises Each chapter review has been expanded to include a one-page set of Mixed Review Exercises to help students further synthesize concepts. - ▶ Learning Catalytics This interactive student response tool uses students' own devices to engage them in the learning process.
+Specially written to help students tie concepts together, as well as compare and contrast ideas, identify and describe patterns, and extend concepts to new situations, these sets of problems may be used with individual students or collaboratively with pairs or small groups.
+All of these exercise sets have been added to MyMathLab and tagged for easy location and assignment. - ▶ Dedicated Mixed Review Exercises Each chapter review has been expanded to include a one-page set of Mixed Review Exercises to help students further synthesize concepts. - ▶ Learning Catalytics This interactive student response tool uses students' own devices to engage them in the learning process.
 Learning Catalytics is accessible through MyMathLab and can be customized to an instructor's specific needs.
 Instructors can employ this tool to generate class discussion, promote peer-to-peer learning, and use real-time data to adjust instructional strategy.
 As an introduction to this exciting new tool, we have provided prerequisite skills questions at the beginning of each section to check students' preparedness for the new section.
 Learn more about Learning Catalytics in the Instructor Resources tab in MyMathLab.

-▶ Data Analytics We analyzed aggregated student usage and performance data from MyMathLab for the previous edition of this text.
+- ► Enhanced MyMathLab Resources Exercise coverage has been refined with new videos and homework problems, including new Relating Concepts questions added throughout the course.
+See pages xiv and xv for more details. - ▶ Data Analytics We analyzed aggregated student usage and performance data from MyMathLab for the previous edition of this text.
 The results of this analysis helped us improve the quality and quantity of exercises that matter the most to instructors and students.